cloudflare/cloudflare-docs/content/queues/examples/use-queues-with-durable-objects.md

 ---
 title: Use Queues from Durable Objects
-summary: Publish to a queue from within a Durable Object
+summary: Publish to a queue from within a Durable Object.
 pcx_content_type: configuration
 weight: 20
 layout: example